kindista/kindista/doc/plan.md

 Send Invitations
 - [ ] invite pre-kindista signups
 - [ ] invite non-Eugene K1 signups
+- [ ] get bill kauth to send invites to ashland folks

 People
 - [ ] add a "Looking for someone?" wizard/helper form to the top of the page